aeinbu/webpack-npm-package-template/README.md

 ## Features

-- Builds clientside web applications with webpack and babel.
+- Builds a clientside npm package with webpack and babel.
 - Treeshaking with webpack
 - A webserver to serve a testpage when developing your component.
 - Also builds seperate css, fonts and other files.